 6.5.6.
 ABDOMINAL SLAP: Position yourself directly in front of the student.
 With your fingers held tightly together and fully extended, your palm toward your own body and about one foot from the student's abdomen, using your wrist as the fixed pivot point, slap the student with adequate force in his/her abdomen.
 Do not use your fist.
-Be careful not to hit below the navel or FOR OFFICIAL HOP CONTACT above the sternum.
+Be careful not to hit below the navel or FOR OFFICIAL USE ONLY er Copy.doc 05/07/02 FREALINO above the stemum.
 Typical conditions for application: To instill fear and despair, to punish selective behavior, and to instill humiliation or cause insult.